Jane Rogoyska: Background

-Rogoyska studied Modern & Medieval Languages (French & Italian) at Christ’s College, Cambridge University and went on to complete an MA in Film production at the Northern Film School (Leeds) and Polish National Film School (Łodź).
-Her Polish grandfather served in Intelligence during the 1910s–1920s and as deputy director of the Bank of Poland at the beginning of World War II, fled with his family on a government train that helped take gold secretly out of the country.
-Rogoyska's father was educated in the UK; her mother was British.
+Jane Rogoyska's grandfather served in Intelligence in Poland during the 1910s–1920s and as deputy director of the Bank of Poland at the beginning of World War II, fled with his family on a government train that helped take gold secretly out of the country.
+Her father was educated in the UK; her mother was British.
 Rogoyska grew up in London and learned Polish as an adult.
+She studied Modern & Medieval Languages (French & Italian) at Christ’s College, Cambridge University and went on to complete an MA in Film production at the Northern Film School (Leeds) and Polish National Film School (Łodź).